 Unilateral or bilateral deep brain stimulation (DBS) of the globus pallidus (GPi) or the subthalmic nucleus (STN) may be considered medically necessary in patients 7 years of age or older with intractable (drug refractory) primary dystonia, including generalized and/or segmental dystonia, hemidystonia and cervical dystonia (torticollis)

 Unilateral or bilateral deep brain stimulation (DBS) of the globus pallidus (GPi) or subthalmic nucleus (STN) may be considered medically necessary in individuals that have moderate to severe medically intractable idiopathic Parkinson’s disease with the following:

 - A minimal score of 30 points on the motor portion of the United Parkinson’s Disease Rating Scale (UPDRS) when the individual has been off medication for about 12 hours; and

 - Motor complications that can not be managed with medication; and

 - The presence of at least 2 major symptoms of Parkinson’s disease (tremor, rigidity, slowness or movement or impaired balance and coordination)

-Unilateral deep brain stimulation (DBS) of the ventral intermediate nucleus of the thalmus (Vim) may be considered medically necessary for severely disabling, medication resistant essential tremor or tremor due to Parkinson disease.
+Unilateral deep brain stimulation (DBS) of the ventral intermediate nucleus of the thalamus (Vim) may be considered medically necessary in patients with disabling medically unresponsive tremor due to essential tremor (ET) or Parkinson disease (PD).

-Based on peer reviewed literature there is insufficient evidence to support the safety and effectiveness of deep brain stimulation (DBS), and is therefore considered investigational for the following indications, including but not limited to:
+Based on peer reviewed literature there is insufficient evidence to support the safety and effectiveness of deep brain stimulation (DBS), additional controlled studies with larger number of subjects are required to evaluate the role of DBS for thees conditions and therefore is considered investigational, including but not limited to the following indications: